Biden expects decision on federal gas tax holiday by end of week - NewsBreak

 Biden expects decision on federal gas tax holiday by end of week

-President Biden on Monday told reporters he hoped to make a final decision about supporting a federal gas tax holiday by the end of the week as high fuel prices continue to pose a problem.
+President Biden on Monday told reporters he hoped to make a final decision about whether to support a federal gas tax holiday by the end of the week as high fuel prices continue to pose a problem.

 Biden did not rule out sending gas rebate cards to Americans, though administration officials have in recent days sounded cool to the idea.